danse-inelastic/pyre/docs/pyreLibraries.rst

 Constructive solid geometry: pyre.geometry
 ------------------------------------------

-(note: the internal classes of the packages need to be removed)

 Pyre.geometry is a complex collection of geometry-related classes and utilities.
 It has a geometric modeler, a loader, and a mesh:

-.. inheritance-diagram:: pyre.geometry.GeometricalModeller pyre.geometry.Loader pyre.geometry.Mesh
+.. inheritance-diagram:: pyre.geometry.Loader pyre.geometry.Mesh
    :parts: 1

 .. .. image:: images/PyreGeometryClassDiagram.png

 These can interact with a variety of solids:

-.. inheritance-diagram:: pyre.geometry.solids.Block pyre.geometry.solids.Body pyre.geometry.solids.Cone pyre.geometry.solids.Cylinder pyre.geometry.solids.GeneralizedCone pyre.geometry.solids.Primitive pyre.geometry.solids.Prism pyre.geometry.solids.Pyramid pyre.geometry.solids.Sphere pyre.geometry.solids.Torus
+.. inheritance-diagram:: pyre.geometry.solids.Block pyre.geometry.solids.Cone pyre.geometry.solids.Cylinder pyre.geometry.solids.GeneralizedCone pyre.geometry.solids.Prism pyre.geometry.solids.Pyramid pyre.geometry.solids.Sphere pyre.geometry.solids.Torus
    :parts: 1

 .. .. image:: images/PyreGeometrySolidsClassDiagram.png

 One can then operate on these shapes with intersections, unions, etc:

-.. inheritance-diagram:: pyre.geometry.operations.Binary pyre.geometry.operations.Composition pyre.geometry.operations.Difference pyre.geometry.operations.Dilation pyre.geometry.operations.Intersection pyre.geometry.operations.Reflection pyre.geometry.operations.Reversal pyre.geometry.operations.Rotation pyre.geometry.operations.Transformation pyre.geometry.operations.Translation pyre.geometry.operations.Union
+.. inheritance-diagram:: pyre.geometry.operations.Difference pyre.geometry.operations.Dilation pyre.geometry.operations.Intersection pyre.geometry.operations.Reflection pyre.geometry.operations.Reversal pyre.geometry.operations.Rotation pyre.geometry.operations.Translation pyre.geometry.operations.Union
    :parts: 1

 Each of these geometric constructions can be serialized via a series of here are :ref:`weaver-like<weaver>` classes to pml format.